Sameed995/ToDo/README.md

 📄 License
 This project is licensed under the MIT License.

-Made with 💻 by Sameed Shaikh
+Made by Sameed Shaikh 💻